jidongbsu/cs333/pki/README.md

 1. on the attacker VM, attacker setting up fakenews.com.

-Step 1.0: on the attacker VM: download fakenews.key and fakenews.pem into the home directory - i.e., /home/seed/ directory. (download fakenews.key from http://cs.boisestate.edu/~jxiao/cs333/info/pki/fakenews.key, and download fakenews.pem from http://cs.boisestate.edu/~jxiao/cs333/info/pki/fakenews.pem)
+1.1. on the attacker VM: download fakenews.key and fakenews.pem into the home directory - i.e., /home/seed/ directory. (download fakenews.key from http://cs.boisestate.edu/~jxiao/cs333/info/pki/fakenews.key, and download fakenews.pem from http://cs.boisestate.edu/~jxiao/cs333/info/pki/fakenews.pem)

-Step 1.1: we setup a website called fakenews.com on the attacker's VM. first, we create a folder under /var/www, called *fakenews*.
+1.2. we setup a website called fakenews.com on the attacker's VM. first, we create a folder under /var/www, called *fakenews*.

 $ sudo mkdir /var/www/fakenews

-Step 1.1.1. we create the home page for fakenews.com.
+1.1. we then create the home page for fakenews.com.
 Inside /var/www/fakenews, we create a file called index.html, with the following content:

 ```console
 $ sudo vi index.html